arecai/DAT_course_final_assessment/README.md

 However, we observe that grade 9, 10 and 11 significantly and positively contribute to the price of houses

 **Action**: Exclude houses correspoding to grade 9, 10 and 11 for further analysis

-### Effects of number of bedrooms, number of bathrooms, number of floors, years since built, sqft living area and sqft living lot on price
+### Effects of number of bedrooms on price
 **Analysis**: regression model using OLS

 **Results**:

+The adjusted R-squared value for the whole model is 0.132, which is a very low value.
+This means that only 13.2% of the price variability can be explained by the number of bedrooms.

+However, we we can see that each number of bedrooms signfincantly and positively contribute to the house price and that there is an increase in the coefficient as the number of bedrooms increase.

+**Meaning**: The more number of bedrooms, the more expensive the house.

+**Action**: No further action.
+It is up to WHPO to decide how many bedrooms they want to buy, based on homeless population.

+### Effects of years since built, sqft living area and sqft living lot on price
+**Analysis**: regression model using OLS

+**Results**:

 The adjusted R-squared value for the whole mode is 0.465, which is a  low value.
 This means that only 46.5% of the price variability can be explained by grade.

 We observe that number of bedrooms, number of bathrooms, sqft living area and sqft living lot have a significant contribution to house price.
-The years since the house was built and number of floors do not significantly impact on the price.
+The years since the house was built does not significantly impact on the price.

 From this regression analysis, we can determine that the sqft living area is the variable that affects the most to the price, as it has the highes coeficient value (coef = 0.52) and a p_value < 0.05.